What do various healing professions do to treat TMJ issues?

-I want to say up front that most massage therapists do have the skills to release tension in the external jaw and neck muscles.
-Maybe that’s all you need, if your jaw pain isn’t severe and it comes and goes.
+Most massage therapists do have the skills to release tension in the external jaw and neck muscles.
+Maybe that’s all you need, if your jaw pain is mild and intermittent.
 You will feel better after such sessions.

 - reducing stress (massage therapist, acupuncturist, yoga teacher, meditation teacher)